Too Many Guns shows the extent of gun

-The data also demonstrates the size of the largest 100 private arsenals owned by any one person in NSW as of March 2017.
+The data also demonstrates the size of the largest 100 private arsenals owned by any one person in NSW as at December 2024.
 This specifically excluded guns owned by firearm dealers and collectors.
-Remarkably this shows over 100 people with between 73 and 312 firearms each.
+Remarkably this shows over 100 people with between 89 and 386 firearms each.

 Loophole allows Private Arsenals